 J.S.Monroe is the pseudonym of the British author Jon Stock.
-Jon is the author of five spy novels and a new standalone psychological thriller, Find Me, to be published in 2017 under the name of JS Monroe.
-He lives in Wiltshire with his wife and three children.
+Jon is the author of six spy novels and two standalone psychological thrillers, Find Me, published in 2017, and Forget My Name, to be published in October 2018.
+Both are written under the pseudonym J.S.
+Monroe.
+He lives in Wiltshire with his wife and children.

-After reading English at Magdalene College, Cambridge, Jon worked as a freelance journalist in London, writing features for most of Britain’s national newspapers, as well as contributing regularly to BBC Radio 4.
+After reading English at Magdalene College, Cambridge, Jon worked as a freelance journalist in London, writing features for most of Britain’s national newspapers, as well as contributing to BBC Radio 4.
 He was also chosen for Carlton TV’s acclaimed screenwriters course.
-Between 1998 and 2000, he was Delhi correspondent for the Daily Telegraph, and he also wrote the Last Word column in The Week Magazine (India) from 1995, when he lived in Cochin, South India, to 2012.
+In 1995 he lived in Kochi in Kerala, where he worked on the staff of India’s The Week magazine.
+Between 1998 and 2000, he was a foreign correspondent in Delhi, writing for the Daily Telegraph, South China Morning Post and the Singapore Straits Times.
+He also wrote the Last Word column in The Week magazine from 1995 to 2012.

-Find Me will be published in the UK by Head of Zeus and in America by Mira (HarperCollins).
-Translation rights have been sold to Germany, Holland, Finland, Spain, Portugal, Russia and Japan.
+Find Me was published in 2017 in the UK by Head of Zeus and in America by Mira (HarperCollins).
+It has sold more than 100,000 copies in the UK and translation rights have been sold to 14 countries.

 In 2017, Jon was commissioned by The Nare, a luxury hotel in Cornwall, to write a spy novella set in and around the hotel, which is located on the Roseland Peninsula.
 To Snare A Spy is available to buy from the hotel.

 His new J.S.Monroe thriller, Forget My Name, is published by Head of Zeus on 4 October 2018 – ‘super Thursday’ – and will will be published in the US by Park Row Books (HarperCollins) in Summer 2019.